eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 - authFlowRedirectionURI: It is the `redirect_uri` parameter that will be included in a PAR or simple authorization request.
 - encryptionSupportConfig: Wallet supported encryption parameters to be used for Credential Request and Credential Response encryption.
 - authorizeIssuanceConfig: Preference on using `scope` or `authorization_details` during authorization code flow.
 - dPoPUsage: An indication about whether DPoP is never to be used, supported, or required.
 If Wallet requires DPoP but Credential Issuer doesn't advertise this feature, issuance does not proceed.
-- clientAttestationPoPBuilder: Wallet supported mechanism for creating Client Attestation POP JWTs when using [Attestation-Based Client Authentication](#oauth-20-attestation-based-client-authentication).
 - parUsage: An indication to not use PAR endpoint or use it if advertised by the credential issuer.
 Additionally, allows configuring whether Authorization Code DPoP binding should be performed.
 - clock: Wallet/Caller clock.
 - issuerMetadataPolicy: Wallet policy concerning Credential Issuer metadata.
 Possible options:
   - `IssuerMetadataPolicy.RequireSigned`: require the presence of signed metadata and use only values from signed metadata
   - `IssuerMetadataPolicy.PreferSigned`: presence of signed metadata is optional, if present values from signed metadata take precedence
   - `IssuerMetadataPolicy.IgnoreSigned`: signed metadata are ignored
-- supportedReuseMethods: A set of `ReuseMethod`s supported by the wallet for credential reuse.
-Defaults to `emptySet()`.
+- supportedCredentialReusePolicies: A set of `EudiReusePolicyType`s supported by the wallet for credential reuse.
+Defaults to `null`.
-- proofs: Whether Wallet supports attestations that require not proofs, alongside the supports proof types and signing algorithms.
+- proofs: Whether Wallet supports attestations that require no proofs, alongside the supports proof types and signing algorithms.

 Trust between the Wallet and the Signer of the signed metadata advertised by the Credential Issuer is established using one of the following ways:
 - `IssuerTrust.ByPublicKey`: trusting the public key used to sign the metadata